Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/about_transfer_cft.md

 Additional flexibility and value come from the various types of transfer modes that you can use with {{< TransferCFT/axwayvariablesComponentShortName  >}}.
 Within each mode, there are a variety of transfer types:

-- Centralized mode or peer- to- peer, client- server based
+- Centralized mode or peer-to-peer, client-server based
 - Distribution mode
     -   One to one
     -   Broadcasting (1 to N)
     -   Collecting (N to 1)
     -   Relay store and forward
     -   Permanent file transfers

 ### Support for security services